JOMC/JOMC-Tools/src/main/assembly/README.txt

   ${project.description}

     See the output of the 'jomc' application for further information.
-For launching that application use of the scripts found in the 'bin' directory is recommended.
+For launching the application use of the scripts found in the 'bin' directory is recommended.
 As a fallback, the Java archive found in the 'bin' directory can be executed using the standard Java application launcher.